 Other, compressed image files (PNG, GIF, and JPEG) were made from this 'original' PNG file by using either

 In a little more detail, the steps in making these images were as follows.

 Here is a list of the sizes (in bytes) and names of the image files shown below --- sorted by size, largest files first.
 The filenames indicate the kind of conversion/compression that was done.

 File size results from various compression tests are listed below --- in file size order --- largest to smallest.

 The descriptive file names are quite long and have been 'folded'

 See quality of these images in the 'images section' below.

 PNG vs. GIF vs. JPEG :

-Note that we achieved the maximum loss-less compression of the PNG file to another PNG file with the '_pngcrushBRUTE.png' file --- created with the 'pngcrush' command with the '-brute' option.
+Note that we achieved the maximum LOSS-LESS compression of the PNG file (to another PNG file) in the '_pngcrushBRUTE.png' file --- created with the 'pngcrush' command with the '-brute' option.

 We also created a PNG file more than 10 times smaller than the 'original' by using the ImageMagick 'convert' command with a '-quality' compression parameter of '00'.